memesoo99/LLM_interpretability/README.md

 ### 3. Interpret SAE representation
 #### [SAE Model Checkpoints](https://drive.google.com/drive/folders/1rWP7qHyvks7Bnl_1ibQSc2xzdmERhGPW?usp=sharing)
-With SAE checkpoints ready, now you can run a flask web server to visualize activations intuitively.
+With SAE checkpoints ready, now you can run a flask web server to visualize activations and interact.
 ```
 python server.py
 # The server should run at 127.0.0.1:5000 by default